pythonarcade/arcade/doc/tutorials/user_interface/labels.rst

 Using GUI Labels
 ================

-One of the most basic elements in the GUI library is the ``UILabel``, a class that allows us to put a text message up on the screen.
+One of the most basic elements in the GUI library is the :py:class:`UILabel`, a class that allows us to put a text message up on the screen.

 .. figure:: labels_01.png